-The Holy Family Nursery brings joy, hope to Christian community in Iraq
+The Holy Family Nursery brings joy, hope to Christians in Iraq

 THE LITTLE CHILDREN OF THE HOLY FAMILY NURSERY in the Christian town of Baghdeda (Qaraqosh), some 15 miles from Mosul in northern Iraq, smile broadly as they talk about what they want to be when they grow up.
 Abanoub and Andrian want to be engineers, little Mekel dreams of being a doctor and Rozalina would like to become a nun.
 They all attend the Holy Family Nursery next to the convent of the Ephrem Sisters, named after a Mesopotamian saint of the third and fourth centuries who is particularly important for Eastern Christianity.